-The Reference Price: The Default Market Offer and The Victorian Default Offer
+The Electricity Reference Price & Default Market Offer

 Where is the reference price used?

-The reference price is used within the National Electricity Market, in the following states:
+The electricity reference price can be found in the following states:

 In Victoria, however, the Victorian Government uses what is known as the Victorian Default Offer which is more or less the same as the Default Market Offer.